calloc134/threast-alpha-document/README.md

        - description
        - created_at
        - updated_at
-   - like
+   - post_like
-     - standard.ts -> StandardLikeResDto
+     - standard.ts -> StandardPostLikeResDto
        - cuid
        - created_at
        - updated_at
        - user -> TinyUserResDto
        - post -> TinyPostResDto
-   - comment
+   - post_comment
-     - standard.ts -> StandardCommentResDto
+     - standard.ts -> StandardPostCommentResDto
        - cuid
+       - content
        - created_at
        - updated_at
-       - content
        - user -> TinyUserResDto
        - posts -> TinyPostResDto